 The Company's Board of Directors has three standing committees: the Audit Committee, the Organization and Compensation Committee, and the Corporate Governance and Nominating Committee.
 Each committee is comprised entirely of independent directors, as currently required under the SEC's rules and regulations and the NASDAQ listing standards, and each committee is governed by a written charter approved by the Board.
 These charters form an integral part of our corporate governance policies, and a copy of each charter is available on our website at www.surmodics.com.
 In addition to these committees, the Board also has a Business Development Committee which was formed to assist the Board in its oversight of strategic transactions and to assist management in reviewing and evaluating strategic transactions.
-The table below provides the composition of each committee of the Board (an asterisk indicates the committee chairman):
+Mr. Buhrmaster, as our Board chair, was not a formal member of any of the Board's committee.
+However, he did attend and participate at many of the committee meetings.
+The table below provides the composition of each committee of the Board (an asterisk indicates the committee chair):

 Audit Organization and Compensation Corporate Governance and Nominating Business Development

-Mr. Bedoya X x
+Mr. Bedoya X X

-Mr. Benson X X
+Mr. Benson x X

 Ms. Brainerd X X

-Mr. Burhmaster(1)

 Dr. Dantzker X X X

 Mr. Fischer X X

-Ms. Knight x X X
+Ms. Knight X X X

 Mr. Maharaj

 Mr. Ward X X X